 You first spray the window with the detergent/water mix and wipe it with the microfibre pad to remove most of the grime, then immediately vacuum the dirty water residue from the glass with the window vac.
 The result is a clean, dry, streak-free window.

-Our tester tried the Karcher WV 70 plus out on windows (inside and outside surfaces), mirrors and bathroom wall tiles.
-He found it easy to use and was able to get a nice, streak-free finish.
+Our tester tried out Karcher's WV 6 Plus N model on windows (inside and outside surfaces), mirrors, car windows and bathroom wall tiles to gauge its performance.
+He found it reasonably easy to use and was able to get a nice streak-free finish.
 Since outside window surfaces are often fairly dirty, you might want to give them an initial clean with a hose or cloth to avoid clogging the microfibre pad with too much dirt.
+Or if you can't be bothered, have a jet hose ready to wash off the dirt.

 Is it worth the money?

-The WV 70 plus set includes the window vac itself with squeegee attachment (280mm wide; a 170mm attachment can be bought separately for use on smaller areas), plus a spray bottle with a microfibre pad attachment, detergent concentrate, and recharger.
+The Karcher window vac set includes the window vac itself with 2 squeegee attachments (a 280mm wide one and a 170mm attachment for use on smaller areas), plus a spray bottle with a microfibre pad attachment, detergent concentrate, power cord and instructions.

-The WV 70 plus has a 3.6V lithium battery and runs for 20 minutes on a full charge.
-Charging takes two hours.
+The WV 6 has a 3.65V lithium battery and runs for 100 minutes on a full charge, with charging taking just under three hours.